 To join our email distribution list to be kept informed of upcoming meetings, resources, etc., please email Colleen at email@example.com.

 Does your teen or adult loved one with Down syndrome also have a mental health diagnosis such as Depression, Anxiety, Obsessive-Compulsive Disorder or Bipolar Disorder?
 Often these illnesses bring on a change in daily living skills, mood, or interest in activities once enjoyed.
 Seeing these changes and regression in your loved one can be very difficult.

-The MDSC is offering a quarterly support group for family members who have a loved one with Down syndrome and a mental health diagnosis.
-Meetings will be facilitated by Mary-Frances Garber, a licensed genetic counselor providing supportive genetic counseling in her private practice, Listening, Reflecting, Healing in Needham.
-She has been a consultant with the MDSC for the past 5 years providing insight and support to many families.
+The MDSC offers every-other-month meetings for family members who have a loved one with Down syndrome and a mental health diagnosis.
+Meetings are facilitated by Mary-Frances Garber, a licensed genetic counselor providing supportive genetic counseling in her private practice, Listening, Reflecting, Healing in Needham.
+She has been a consultant with the MDSC for the past 6 years providing insight and support to many families.

 Please note that individualized psychiatric treatment will not be provided at this meeting.
 This meeting is meant to serve as a venue for families with loved ones with Down syndrome and mental health concerns so that they may obtain mutual support with professional supervision.

 We have a private Facebook group to connect with other parents and caregivers, share resources and obtain mutual support.
 To join, please contact Colleen Endres, MDSC Teen and Adult Services Director, at firstname.lastname@example.org or 781-221-0024 x207.

 Guided Audio/Visual Tools